Geraint Owen

 Geraint Owen (1966 – 11 July 2009) was a Welsh actor and politician.

 Career

 Acting career

 Owen acted in the Welsh-language soap Pobol y Cwm from 1991 to 1996.
+Owen voiced Joram in the 1999 movie, The Miracle Maker.

 Political career

 Owen was a councillor for Plaid Cymru and had stood in assembly and parliamentary elections, contesting the Neath constituency in the 2005 election.
 Owen came second to Peter Hain in the election.

+Filmography

 Personal life

 Owen was the elder brother of TV presenter Rhodri Owen.
+In 2009, he was convicted of driving under the influence of alcohol and received a 12 month driving ban.
 Owen died on 11 July 2009, at the age of 43.